 Former All-Conference infielder Stephanie Theall (formerly Gutierrez) joined the Cumberland staff as a full-time assistant in January 2016.
-This marks her sixth year as an assistant coach at her alma mater.
-She has spent nine of the last 10 years at Cumberland as either a student-athlete or coach.
+This marks her eighth year as an assistant coach at her alma mater.
+She has spent ten of the last 11 years at Cumberland as either a student-athlete or coach.

 The Phoenix struggled through a 15-33 season in 2016, though the team showed glimpses of improvement, especially offensively, but a lack of pitching depth showed in league play.
 CU won its first two games in the Mid-South Championships (with a victory over Lindsey Wilson) before losing to Top 10 foes Campbellsville and Lindsey Wilson.

 Six players were voted Second Team All-MSC, including Vienna Benavides, Tessa Tomaselli, Kassydi Montgomery, Jocelyn Hernandez, Imani Torregano and Madison Gonzalez, while eight players were named Academic All-Mid-South.

 Cumberland continued its offensive resurgence in 2017, averaging 4.3 runs per contest despite six underclassmen in the everyday lineup.
 CU posted a respectable 15-9 mark in nonconference outings but lost nine Mid-South games by one or two runs, finishing the year 17-33-1.